06/08/2017 0 Comments

 - Laboured breathing

-At Brimley-Lawrence Animal Clinic, our vets are trained to diagnose and treat these symptoms.
+At Brimley-Lawrence Animal Clinic and Bellamy-Lawrence Animal Hospital, our vets are trained to diagnose and treat these symptoms.
 We make sure that your pet is feeling better so that you can get back to playing fetch in the park, going on walks, and taking naps in the sun.
 We understand that your dog is a big part of your life, and we're ready for those 'sick as a dog' moments.